codacy/docs/docs/repositories-configure/code-patterns.md

 ## Pattern filters

-To make it easier to find relevant patterns, you can use the sidebar to filter the patterns by language (only for some tools), category, or status:
+To make it easier to find relevant patterns, you can use the sidebar to filter the patterns by language (only for tools that support multiple languages), category, or status:

 ![Filtering code patterns](images/code-pattern-filter.png)